Kywyy/CoolNoteApp/README.md

 > .Net(8.0)<br>
 > C#<br>
 <hr>
-I was think, "Wow! my text editor is so ugly, wait i am a horrible programer why dont i make mine?", and thats how it started
+- I was think, "Wow! my text editor is so ugly, wait i am a horrible programer why dont i make mine?", and thats how it started.
+This App is created to be a more Visual Appealing app, for now we only have Night/Day modes, However i wish to have more modes and ways to make your own custom note app.

 ## Download (Only Windows For now)
 Alpha V0.1 :